 To deploy, the client first issues a request to the portal EPR to create a system.
-This creation request returns a new EPR, which provides access to the state and operations of the application, the system EPR.
+This request includes a deployment descriptor in one of the CDDLM supported languages and potentially other information that describes and configures the application.
+This creation request returns a new EPR, which provides access to the state and operations of the system, the system EPR.

 The system EPR can be bound to any node that the portal EPR chooses; there is no requirement that it is bound to the same portal node.
-An example of this is shown in figure 1.
+For maximum availability, hosting the system EPR on the same node of the system may be the best approach.
+An example of this is shown in Figure 1.